The Addictive Connection

 Throughout everyone’s life, most of us get caught up in a thought loop at one time or another but end up being episodic.

 Let’s look at the definition of what a thought addiction is.
 Thought addiction is the formation of a habitual pattern with a thought or set of thoughts which develops into an unhealthy relationship.
-It is important to understand the difference between everyday continuous thought and a full-blown thought addiction.
-With a continuous thought it is where the repetitiveness of the thought is put into action and achieves a goal.
-Upon completion of the goal the intensity of the thought is eliminated.
+It is essential to understand the difference between everyday continuous thought and a full-blown thought addiction.
+With a constant thought, it is where the repetitiveness of the thought is put into action and achieves a goal.
+Upon completion of the goal, the intensity of the thought is eliminated.

 But in contrast, an addictive involvement with a thought is where the thought becomes overwhelming, toxic, limiting, self-defeating and depletes every aspect of the person’s life, inside and out.

-But trauma can cause a thought to become more intense.
-For example: the processes of depressive, obsessive or suicidal thoughts are considered to be habitual patterns that if not broken or stopped can result in personal damage or death.
-Another way to view a thought addiction is when a person’s thoughts becomes so pervasive that the person is locked out of reality and his or her perceptions are distorted.
-Simply where thinking is not serving the person.
+But trauma can cause thought to become more intense.
+For example, the processes of depressive, obsessive or suicidal thoughts are considered to be habitual patterns that if not broken or stopped can result in personal damage or death.
+Another way to view a thought addiction is when a person’s thoughts become so pervasive that the person is locked out of reality and his or her perceptions are distorted.
+Directly where thinking is not serving the person.

 Ignoring a thought addiction is a real threat to your relationship with yourself, relationships with others and your connection with reality.
 Thought addiction is a real addiction and has merit.
 Thought addiction is a red flag of possible addiction to a substance or behavior.
 This means a thought addiction is a phenomenon that serves as a sign or warning of some future destructive relationship yet to be fostered.

-Yet that is why it is important is to recognize when a thought or set of thoughts have become unhealthy, self-limiting, self-defeating, re-traumatizing or even addictive.
+That is why it is essential is to recognize when a thought or set of thoughts have become unhealthy, self-limiting, self-defeating, re-traumatizing or even addictive.